 Fairfield in Herkimer County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 8.159′ N, 74° 54.65′ W. Marker is in Fairfield, New York, in Herkimer County.
-Marker is on Southern Adirondack Trail (New York State Route 29) east of Hard Scrabble Road, on the left when traveling west.
+43° 8.065′ N, 74° 54.328′ W. Marker is in Fairfield, New York, in Herkimer County.
+Marker is at the intersection of Southern Adirondack Trail (New York State Route 29) and Robinson Road, on the right when traveling west on Southern Adirondack Trail.
 Touch for map.
 Marker is in this post office area: Middleville NY 13406, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Fairfield Academy (approx. 0.2 miles away); a different marker also named Fairfield Academy (approx. 0.2 miles away); Maltanner Creek (approx. 0.3 miles away); Middleville War Memorial (approx. 3 miles away); Veterans Memorial in Middleville (approx. 3 miles away); John Faville (approx. 3.4 miles away); Fenner Farm (approx. 3.4 miles away); Bell Purchased 7 May 1831 (approx. 4.4 miles away).
+Trinity Church (approx. 0.3 miles away); Fairfield Academy (approx. half a mile away); a different marker also named Fairfield Academy (approx. half a mile away); John Faville (approx. 3.1 miles away); Middleville War Memorial (approx. 3.2 miles away); Veterans Memorial in Middleville (approx. Fenner Farm (approx. 3.4 miles away); Bell Purchased 7 May 1831 (approx. 4.1 miles away).
 Touch for a list and map of all markers in Fairfield.

 Credits.
 This page was last revised on July 18, 2019.
 It was originally submitted on July 16, 2019, by Steve Stoessel of Niskayuna, New York.
 This page has been viewed 71 times since then and 16 times this year.
 Photos: 1, 2, 3, 4. submitted on July 16, 2019, by Steve Stoessel of Niskayuna, New York. • Bill Pfingsten was the editor who published this page.